Norwich (click on photograph to bring up bigger/better version).

 norwich

-(STOP PRESS - SEE BELOW...)
-This superb edifice, now sadly showing serious signs of neglect, is tucked away behind a wall and obscure alleyway backing onto Westwick St., Norwich.
+This superb edifice is tucked away behind a wall and obscure alleyway backing onto Westwick St., Norwich.
 It's known variously either as Gibson's or Gybson's Conduit or Pump, and also as St. Lawrence's Well, and has an interesting history.
 It's not in its original position, and has lost all its mechanical components with the exception of an iron handle - and even this is not in its original position with respect to the rest of the structure.
 So was it a pump, a fountain, or simply a flamboyant tap?
-Maybe all three at different stages of its life.
-If it was indeed a pump, then it might just be the oldest dated pump in the UK, and for this reason alone it deserves better treatment than it has received over recent years.
-It's a great shame that Norwich, a city which in other respects seems to look after its history very well indeed, seems to have lost interest in preserving this unique monument.
+Maybe all three at different stages of its life, but an old photograph shows the handle high up to the right, protected by a metal "guard rail", and well out of reach of any casual user - which suggests to me that it simply operated a valve/stopcock.
+If it was indeed a pump, then it might just be the oldest dated pump in the UK, and for this reason alone it deserved to be restored.

-Three panels set in the stonework contain verses of dedication, as follows, although some letters are obscured and are difficult to decipher:
+Three panels set in the stonework contain verses of dedication, as follows, although some letters were obscured and difficult to decipher at the time:

 norwich